 CONS & THINGS TO KNOW

-The new Six Senses Zil Pasyon will become in no time one of the hottest and most beloved luxury resorts in the Seychelles.
-Its truly amazing hillside villas, private island setting, commanding ocean views, fantastic gastronomy, and wide range of activities on offer will be a magnet for discerning travelers.
+Six Senses Zil Pasyon is one of the hottest and most beloved luxury resorts in the Seychelles.
+Its truly amazing hillside villas, private island setting, commanding ocean views, fantastic gastronomy, and wide range of activities on offer are a magnet for discerning travelers.
 The resort is perfect, but you may want to know to following when considering a stay here:

 - Félicité Island’s is surrounded by a reef – close to its shores – that houses spectacular underwater life.
 This is good news of course for guests that like to snorkel and dive.
 However, it also means that the waters around the island are very popular and several tour boats from neighbouring islands visit the reef during the day and anchor quite close to the shores of the island.
 Although it did not bother me, these boats and their sometimes loud guests can somewhat disrupt your castaway experience.